 - a.
-A. Every member of the University Community is prohibited from: - 1.
-Engaging in harassment, discrimination, sexual assault, stalking, dating violence, domestic violence, sexual exploitation, and complicity in the commission of any act prohibited by this AR 6:2regulation; - 2.
-2. Retaliating in any manner against an individual who makes a Complaint of harassment, discrimination, complaint of sexual assault, stalking, dating violence, or domestic violence; - 3.
-3. Interfering with procedures to investigate or redress a Complaint of harassment, discrimination, complaint of sexual assault, stalking, dating violence, or domestic violence; and - 4.
-4. Making an intentionally false accusation of prohibited conduct through the University's procedures. - b.
-B. Any member of the University Community who engages in one of these prohibited acts against any other member of the University Community may be subject to corrective action and appropriate sanctions.
+Every member of the University Community is prohibited from: - 1.
+Engaging in harassment, discrimination, sexual assault, stalking, dating violence, domestic violence, sexual exploitation, and complicity in the commission of any act prohibited by this AR 6:2; - 2.
+Retaliating in any manner against an individual who makes a Complaint of harassment, discrimination, sexual assault, stalking, dating violence, or domestic violence; - 3.
+Interfering with procedures to investigate or redress a Complaint of harassment, discrimination, sexual assault, stalking, dating violence, or domestic violence; and - 4.
+Making an intentionally false accusation of conduct prohibited by this AR 6:2 through the University's procedures. - b.
+Any member of the University Community who engages in one of these prohibited acts against any other member of the University Community may be subject to corrective action and appropriate sanctions as outlined in this AR 6:2.